-Additionally, the bill modifies subsection (b) to clarify that if a late application is approved under the new provisions, the owner will not be subject to the previously established 10 percent penalty on the tax difference that would apply if the property were taxed at market value.
-This change in law will take effect on January 1, 2026, and applies only to applications filed on or after that date.
+Additionally, the bill modifies subsection (b) to clarify that if a late application is approved under the new provisions, the owner will not be subject to the usual 10 percent penalty on the tax difference that would apply to late applications.
+This change aims to provide relief to heirs and ensure that the property can continue to be appraised as qualified timber land without incurring penalties due to the timing of the application.
+The law will take effect on January 1, 2026, and applies only to applications filed after this date.

 House Committee Report: Tax Code 23.751 (Tax Code 23)